 Knowing who you want to work for can help you make wise choices about your future clientele.
 Sketch out a profile of your ideal client to help you plan out how to reach them with advertising.
 It also helps you select the jobs that you want to work on.

 A detailed profile will help you make decisions easily.
 Is your ideal client local, or are you willing to travel to someone further away?
 Do you want to take on smaller jobs or work on a larger project that may take more time?
 No matter what you think this looks like, you’ll want to decide first so you can focus on selecting the clients that fit with your business.

 In order to start attracting clients, you’ll need to build a profile so they can find you and the services you offer!
 It should include a description of the services you offer and other information to help your ideal client realize you are the perfect fit for their job.
 Make it easy to read with key information.

 Include reviews too!
-These demonstrate to prospective clients that you are qualified for the job and will offer a high level of professionalism and quality with
+These demonstrate to prospective clients that you are qualified for the job and will offer a high level of professionalism and quality with your services.

 For the best success, include professional photos of yourself and your work as well.
 This helps convey your personality to potential clients and can show that you are a professional.
 You may need to hire someone to take these photos, but it is well worth the cost.

 Don’t be afraid to make your profile unique.
 Prospective clients need to know what makes you special and why they should choose you to complete their job.
 Distinguishing yourself from the pack can help you stand out and win you the job!